Jeffrey Hubbell: Career

 In 1995, Hubbell was elected a fellow of the American Institute for Medical and Biological Engineering for his "fundamental and clinically-applied contributions to biomaterials."
 In 2010, he was elected to the National Academy of Engineering “for contributions to the science, engineering, and technology of bioactive materials for the benefit of patients.”
 Upon joining the University of Chicago, Hubbell collaborated with Cathryn Nagler to establish the ClostraBio, a company to develop drugs.
 In 2018, Hubbell was also elected a Member of the National Academy of Medicine for his work "pioneering the development of cell responsive (bioactive) materials and inventing biomaterials that are now widely utilized in regenerative medicine."
 Following this, he helped develop a vaccine platform for infectious disease.
 In 2021, Hubbell was one of eight University of Chicago faculty members elected to the American Academy of Arts and Sciences.
-In 2023, he as elected to the third national academy, the National Academy of Sciences.
+In 2023, he was elected to the third national academy, the National Academy of Sciences.
 He was also elected a fellow of the National Academy of Inventors.

 As to recent research, in 2019 and 2023, Hubbell and colleagues, including D. Scott Wilson, published an approach to inverse vaccination, with implications for treatment of autoimmunity.
 In April 2020, Hubbell, Melody Swartz, and Jun Ishihara co-published their research on an immunotherapy delivery system that finds tumors by seeking out and binding to the tumors’ collagen.
 Following this development, he helped design a new therapy to eventually assist those with autoimmune diseases by fusing a tolerogenic cytokine to a blood protein that accumulates in the lymph nodes.